wuxingogo/WuxingogoExtension2018/README.md

 ## Intro
 ------

-WuxingogoExtension is a Unity 3D plugin for build good game.
-This repository includes the source code of the WuxingogoExtension libraries。
+This repository includes full source code of the WuxingogoExtension libraries。

 ##Features